PosInformatique/PosInformatique.Moq.Analyzers/README.md

 Install-Package PosInformatique.Moq.Analyzers
 ```

-The analyzers are automatically added and activated with their default warning levels.
+The analyzer is automatically added and activated with their default severity levels.

 ## Rules